honza/honza.github.com/_blog/posts/2017-04-28-should-i-finally-drop-qwerty.rst

 Getting down to business
 ------------------------

 So, how can I hack this?
 I installed a `keylogger`_ on my laptop, and collected data for many days.
 Then, I wrote a little script to analyze the data.
+This is mostly because analysis websites won't let you paste in more than a few kilobytes of text.
 The most basic measure of how good a keyboard layout is is the percentage of keystrokes that are on the home row.
 The idea is that if you have to move your fingers less, you will be faster, less tired, and experience less pain.

 The script takes the output of the keylogger and gives you percentages of keystrokes that are on the home row for each layout.
 Here is what I got: